f5devcentral/xchaawsdemoguide/README.rst

 Making Secrets
 **************

-VK8s need to download docker images from the storage.
+vK8s need to download docker images from the storage.
 This might be *docker.io* or any other docker registry your company uses.
 The docker secrets need to be created from command line using the *kubectl create secret* command.
 Use the name of the *kubeconfig* file that you downloaded in the previous step.

 NOTE.
 Please, note that the created secret will not be seen from Registries UI as this section is used to create Deployments from UI.
-But HELM script will be used in this demo.
+But Helm script will be used in this demo.

 .. figure:: assets/makesecret.png